 Practices can change their working patterns to provide flexible appointments.

 This can be achieved by implementing shift working arrangements.

-Regularly reviewing how your practice is working can help identify what changes to make and when.
+Regularly reviewing how your practice is working can help to work out what changes to make and when.
 This means patients can continue to access services within a reasonable timeframe.

-The presentation gives more information on how practices are learning from their experiences.
+The presentation gives more information on how practices currently testing the new approach to providing services have learned from their experiences.
 The presentation can be shared with all members of staff.